Internals

 Transform a scalar (real number) to another scalar.

-Subtypes mustdefine transform, transform_and_logjac, and inverse; other methods of of the interface should have the right defaults.
+Subtypes must define transform, transform_and_logjac, and inverse.
+Other methods of of the interface should have the right defaults.

 source